-These Financial Statements do not include any adjustments or disclosures that may result from the Company's inability to continue as a going concern.
-If the going concern assumption were not found to be appropriate for these Financial Statements, adjustments might be necessary to the carrying amounts of assets and liabilities and the reported expenses and consolidated statement of financial position classifications; such adjustments could be material.
+These consolidated financial statements do not include any adjustments or disclosures that may result from the Company's inability to continue as a going concern.
+If the going concern assumption were not found to be appropriate for these consolidated financial statements, adjustments might be necessary to the carrying amounts of assets and liabilities reported in the consolidated statement of financial position, and such adjustments could be material.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022 (Expressed in Canadian dollars)